llllinyl/npir/README.md

 # NPIR

-This is an Rust implementation of the NPIR scheme, introduiced in "\textsf{NPIR}".
+This is an Rust implementation of the NPIR scheme, introduiced in "\textsc{Npir}: High-Rate PIR for Databases with Moderate-Size Records".

 ## Build
 To build and run this code, we need some environmental needs and adjustments.